aabalke/guac/readme.md

 ### Setting up Console Mode

-In the same directory as ./guac, create a "roms.json" file.
+At root, create a "roms.json" file.
 This file will hold the game metadata in the following format.
 At this time Art must be 1:1 pngs or jpgs.

 ```
 [